Cuban intervention in Angola: Proxy war, UN resolutions and negotiations (late 1970s and 1980s)

 The same year, South African military activity increased against MPLA targets and SWAPO guerrillas.
-On 23 August 1981, the SADF launched Operation Protea with eleven thousand troops penetrating 120 kilometres into southwestern Angola and occupying about 40,000 km² in southern Cunene (holding the territory until 1988).
+On 23 August 1981, the SADF launched Operation Protea with eleven thousand troops penetrating 120 kilometres into southwestern Angola and occupying about 40,000 km2 in southern Cunene (holding the territory until 1988).
 Bases were established in Xangongo and N'Giva.
 The South Africans not only fought SWAPO but also wanted FAPLA out of the border area and openly intensified assaults on Angolan economic targets.
 The U.S. vetoed a UN Resolution condemning the operation, instead insisting on Cuba's withdrawal from Angola.
 Within five months of the South African intervention the Soviets started a new two-year military programme for the FAPLA to which Cuba committed another 7,000 troops.
 FAPLA-Cuban forces refrained from larger actions against South African operations, which were routinely undertaken deep into MPLA territory following Operation Protea.
 Through 1982 and 1983 the SAAF also participated in operations by UNITA, which gained more and more control of south-eastern Angola.
-The attacks by far exceeded the previous hit and -run operations and were aimed primarily at the Benguela Railway.
+The attacks by far exceeded the previous hit-and-run and were aimed primarily at the Benguela Railway.
 Increasingly Cubans got involved in the fighting, either because they had garrisons in the embattled area or because they came to the rescue of FAPLA units under attack.
-The civil war had a crippling effect on the Angolan economy, especially agriculture and infrastructure, created hundreds of thousands of refugees.
-UNITA guerrillas took foreign technicians as hostages.
+The civil war had a crippling effect on the Angolan economy, especially agriculture and infrastructure, creating hundreds of thousands of refugees.
+UNITA guerrillas took foreign technicians hostage.